marcmagransdeabril/canonical-ubuntu-core-engineering-manager/README.md

 # Canonical: Ubuntu Core Engineering Manager Take Home Test

-These are the test results of the [Ubuntu Core Engineering Manager Take Home Test](https://github.com/marcmagransdeabril/canonical-ubuntu-core-engineering-manager/edit/main/INSTRUCTIONS.md).
+These are the test results of the Ubuntu Core Engineering Manager Take Home Test.

+The results are located in the [marcmagransdeabril/canonical-ubuntu-core-engineering-manager](https://github.com/marcmagransdeabril/canonical-ubuntu-core-engineering-manager/) repository.

 # Exercise 1